avrtt/price-profiler/README.md

 The mini-app is designed as PoC to help e-commerce platforms optimize product pricing and personalize user experiences.

-It can predict predict future sales based on historical data, competitor pricing and seasonality using time series models, dynamically compute real-time optimal pricing.
+It can predict future sales based on historical data, competitor pricing and seasonality using time series models, dynamically compute real-time optimal pricing.
 Profiling is done by clustering users based on behavior tracking (clicks, time on page, purchase history).
 Users are segmented for personalized recommendations using collaborative filtering techniques.

 ## Main files
 - **config.py** - configuration parameters for all modules